jaseknighter/splnkr/README.md

 screen 6 controls:
   <!-- * k2/k3: delete/add cutter -->
+  * k1 + k2: stop/start sel voice
-  * e3: adjust selected playhead level
+  * e3: adjust selected voice level
-  * e3: adjust all playhead levels
+  * k1 + e3: adjust all voice levels

 #### screen 7 controls: autogenerate cutters
 <img src="images/pages/page1/page1_s7_autogenerate.png" width="66%">
 <!-- ![](images/pages/page1/page1_s7_autogenerate.png) -->

-cutters may be added and removed from this screen. if cutters are added with e3, each cutter is set at a point of the sample where a large change in levels has been detected (i.e. the start/end of a sound). if cutters are added with k1 + e3, each cutter is evenly spaced
+cutters may be added and removed from this screen.

+if cutters are added with e3, each cutter is set at a point of the sample where a large change in levels has been detected (e.g. at the start/end of a sound).

+if cutters are added with k1 + e3, each cutter is evenly spaced.

 screen 7 controls:
+  * k1 + k2: stop/start sel voice
   * e3: autogenerate clips by level (up to 20)
   * k1 + e3: autogenerate clips with even spacing (up to 20)